 Some of the confusion among health care professionals comes from the fact that both Lewy body dementia and Parkinson’s disease belong to the same umbrella of Lewy body dementias.

 The main difference is in the “one-year rule” associated with cognitive symptoms.
 Patients with Parkinson’s disease typically do not present cognitive issues until at least a year after movement symptoms begin.
 DLB is the exact opposite, with cognitive symptoms showing up first for at least a year.

 Carolina Hearts Home Care provides high-quality home health care in Laurinburg, Rockingham, Raeford, Hamlet, and surrounding communities in North and South Carolina, and respite care services for those taking care of elderly parents.
-Give us a call at 1-855-277-2005 or fill out our online contact form to arrange for a free home care assessment and to discover more about our dementia home care in Cheraw and other surrounding areas.
-For more information on the different communities we serve, please visit our Locations Served page.
+Give us a call at 1-855-277-2005 or fill out our online contact form to arrange for a free home care assessment and to discover more about our dementia home care in Raeford and surrounding areas.